samithseu/saas-homepage/README.md

 # SAAS Homepage

-This repo created to store the frontend homepage of this project <https://github.com/limvichet/schoolplatform>.
+This repo created to store the frontend homepage of a project related to school system.

 ## Technology
 - HTML